NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Each central fan integrated supply (CFIS) system is entered as a ``/HPXML/Building/BuildingDetails/Systems/MechanicalVentilation/VentilationFans/VentilationFan``.
+A CFIS system is a supply ventilation system that provides outdoor air to the return duct of a forced-air HVAC system.

   ==========================================================  =================  =======  =============================  ========  =======  =======================================
   Element                                                     Type               Units    Constraints                    Required  Default  Notes